Mid-Kent Railway: Dissolution

-The remaining interests of the company were taken over by the SER in August 1866.
+The remaining interests of the company were taken over by the SER in August 1866 under the South-eastern Railway (Mid-Kent) Act 1864 (27 & 28 Vict. c. cccxi) and the South-eastern Railway (Mid Kent Amalgamation Completion) Act 1866 (29 & 30 Vict. c. ccxxxv).

 The Crays Company

-In 1856 an Act was passed authorising the Mid-Kent (Bromley & St Mary Cray) Railway to construct a 4 mile line between the WEL&CPR terminus at "Bromley" (now Shortlands) and St Mary Cray.
+Mid Kent Railway (Bromley to St. Mary Cray) Act 1856 (19 & 20 Vict. c. cxxv) was passed authorising the Mid-Kent (Bromley and St Mary Cray) Railway to construct a 4 mile line between the WEL&CPR terminus at "Bromley" (now Shortlands) and St Mary Cray.
 The MK(B&SMC)R was commonly called The Crays Company.

 It was assumed that the Crays line would be operated by the SER in conjunction with the Lewisham to Beckenham line, and eventually acquired by them.
 But the shareholders heard that the SER was planning a competing line and transferred their allegiance to the East Kent Railway (EKR).
 After negotiation with the EKR, the Crays Company only built the line from the WEL&CPR at Bromley to "Southborough Road" (Bickley).
 St Mary Cray to Southborough Road was built by the EKR as part of their Western Extension from Strood.

-The Crays line was leased to the London, Chatham & Dover Railway (LC&DR, successor to the EKR) in 1862.
+The Crays line was leased to the London, Chatham and Dover Railway (LC&DR, successor to the EKR) in 1862.

-Thus despite the similarity of name, the Mid Kent and North Kent Junction Railway and the Mid-Kent (Bromley & St Mary Cray) Railway remained separate and independent until absorbed by the SER and LC&DR respectively.
+Despite the similarity of name, the Mid Kent and North Kent Junction Railway and the Mid-Kent (Bromley and St Mary Cray) Railway remained separate and independent until absorbed by the SER and LC&DR respectively.